dolphin-technologies/MOVE-sample-Android/README.md

         maven {
             url "https://dolphin.jfrog.io/artifactory/move-sdk-libs-release"
         }
+4. In the app module build.gradle file please replace the value "1234" (MOVE_API_PROJECT) with the PROJECT ID you received.
+You can find this also in the [MOVE Dashboard](https://dashboard.movesdk.com/admin/sdkConfig).
-4. In the app module build.gradle file replace the Bearer value (MOVE_API_KEY) with the product API Key you received.
+5. In the same app module build.gradle file please replace the value "YOUR_API_KEY" (MOVE_API_KEY) with the API Key you received.
+You can find this also in the [MOVE Dashboard](https://dashboard.movesdk.com/admin/sdkConfig/keys).
-5. Clean, build and run the application on your device
+6. Clean, build and run the application on your device.

 Reference: [MOVE Android SDK documentation](https://docs.movesdk.com/)